 Stage two — Characterized by more severe, intense pain.
 Swelling can spread, nail and hair growth can diminish, muscles atrophy and osteoporosis become significantly more prominent and joints thicken.

-Stage three — Characterized by irreversible changes within the bones and skin, the pain may involve entire limbs.
+Stage three — Characterized by irreversible changes in the bones and skin, the pain may involve entire limbs.
 Severe, marked muscle atrophy and severely limited mobility in affected areas with flexor tendon contractions commonly occur in stage three.
 Occasionally, the limb may become displaced from its usual, normal position.

 CRPS symptoms can be mild and can eventually go away.
 However, in severe cases, patients may never fully recover and might become disabled.
 There is no cure for CRPS.